 Drivers who stay on the road for long hours are at more risk of dozing off and losing control while driving.
 An ELD can monitor how long a driver has been on the road and work out whether they fell asleep at the time of the accident.

 If you were involved in a commercial truck crash and suffer injuries, you should speak to a personal injury lawyer immediately.
-Furthermore, if you lost a loved one in a truck accident, call some of the best wrongful death lawyers in Houston, TX for guidance.
+Furthermore, if you lost a loved one in a truck accident, call some of the best wrongful death lawyers in West Houston for guidance.